jen-Ya/tab/README.md

 It is an indentation-based programming language characterized by minimal syntax and maximum flexibility.

+The language is heavily influenced by Lisp and uses t-expressions (aka sweet-expressions).
+The first implementations were based on [mal - Make a Lisp](https://github.com/kanaka/mal).

 Implementations are currently available in Golang and JavaScript.

+I am also working on implementing the language in itself.

+Much of the language features are already written in tab and evaluated on runtime [init.tab](tab/init.tab)

 ## Install